spacetelescope/jwst/docs/jwst/skymatch/description.rst

 This is useful when sky values have been determined based on a custom workflow outside the pipeline.
 To use this feature, the user must provide a list of sky values matching the number of images (``skylist`` parameter) and set the ``skymethod`` parameter to "user".
-Note that the skylist will be applied on a per-image basis irrespective of the groups defined in the association, and the order of the list must match the order of the input images.
+The ``skylist`` must be a two-column whitespace-delimited file with the first column containing the image filenames and the second column containing the sky values.
+There must be exactly one line per image in the input list.

 Examples
 --------